 Group Dance Classes

 Group dance classes consist of a group of students that can range in numbers, from 6 students to 20 or more, and one dance instructor.
-Our group classes are only $5 each or can even less per class by enrolling on our monthly group class membership!
+Our group classes are only $5 each or can even be less per class by enrolling on our monthly group class membership!
 In a typical group class at Dancing in Riverside, we will teach 2 to 4 patterns in whichever style that the class is learning.
 In addition to learning those individual patterns, we also will teach you how to be able to instantly use the patterns in any social setting.
 We teach a variety of classes such as Ballroom, Latin, Swing, Salsa and much more.
 We also organize our group classes so that the group classes are specifically designed to the level of the dancer.
 Below you will find a description of the various level of classes that we offer.
 We pair our students up after going over the leader’s and the follower’s footwork separately, and rotate our students so that they experience learning new steps with more than one partner.

 The benefits of participating in group dance classes are: